The Hidden Cost of Contract Intake Chaos—and How Automated Forms Fix It

 Core functions to look for:

-- Auto-validation for formats, ranges, and required fields
+- Auto-validation – Enforces correct formats, ranges, and required fields to eliminate incomplete submissions.

-- Integrations with CLM, CRM, ERP, and e-signature
+- System integrations – Connects with CLM, CRM, ERP, and e-signature to prevent duplicate data entry.

-- Workflow triggers that launch drafting, approvals, and alerts
+- Workflow triggers – Automatically launches drafting, approvals, and alerts upon submission.

-- Role-based permissions, audit trails, and data retention controls
+- Compliance controls – Provides role-based permissions, audit trails, and data retention for regulatory readiness.

 For context on how intake feeds the full lifecycle, see Sirion’s overview of contract lifecycle management stages.